prayush21/connect-a-fun-social-game/USER_STORIES.md

 **Acceptance Criteria**

 1. The `players_count` parameter is logged with each `game_started` and `game_ended` event.
+2. Events are prefixed with environment (`dev_*` or `prod_*`) and include `environment` parameter to prevent data mixing.
-2. Values outside the 3-18 range trigger a console warning for investigation.
+3. Values outside the 3-18 range trigger a console warning for investigation.
-3. GA4 distribution report shows the frequency of each player count bucket.
+4. GA4 distribution report shows the frequency of each player count bucket.